animre/End-to-end-API-Workshop/workshop/Intro.md

 # Name Of The Workshop

-Welcome to the ...workshop.
-This workshop will walk you through the process of...
+Welcome to the creating API&Gateway on OCI workshop.
+This workshop will walk you through the process of creating the Gateway on APIPCS and deploy API to it.

 To learn more about this workshop please watch the video below.

 ![](images/oraclecode/youtube.png)